PredictabilityAtScale/useLLM/readme.md

 ## Step 2 - Create your LLM Service Providers
 You can create any number of LLM Vendor service endpoints.
 The active services will be load balanced and used for failover if any vendor has an outage or is usage limited.
 You will ideally have at least two active at all times for reliable failover.
 You can also create a Chaos Monkey service that will randomly fail calls to prove that failover is effectively working.

 The settings you need are the same settings you would pass to the vendor using their API.
-We make those calls on your behalf from our servers after confiming those requests are allowed.
+We make those calls on your behalf from our servers after confirming those requests are allowed.

 After logging into the control panel, choose LLMServices from the right panel menu